krisclarkdev/wf-tableau-collector/README.md

 ## Introduction
-wf-tableau-collector is a simple NodeJS app who's purpose is to collect data from all views in a Tableau workbook for to be transformed into metrics and sent to Wavefront via direct reporter.
+wf-tableau-collector is a simple NodeJS app whose purpose is to collect data from all views in a Tableau workbook to be transformed into metrics and sent to Wavefront via direct reporter.

 ## TOC